Los Angeles · Available for Work

 I build and grow brands that deserve attention.

 The challenge isn't building more.
 It's building what actually matters and making sure it connects.
-Whether it's AI, consumer, or mission-driven work, I focus on the ideas that earn their place and make sure they show up that way.
+Whether it's consumer, tech, or mission-driven work, I focus on the ideas that earn their place and make sure they show up that way.

 I've spent the past decade working across corporate, startup, agency, and founder environments, helping brands define what they are, launch into the world, and build real traction.